PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 focused rules in this owner.
 PReLU retains one rule-local module-call pattern;
 Gather reuses the shared assignment decoder and rewrites only CF-like inputs from axis 3 to axis 1 while recording the output as CF-like.
+Rank-four NHWC registered-buffer binary alignment is likewise indexed here.
+It consults the context's shared buffer-shape map and inserts the constant NHWC-to-NCHW Permute only when `[1,H,W,2]` exactly matches the requested `[1,2,H,W]` alignment.
 Channel-first Softmax and ReduceMax axis repair also use focused parser-backed helpers in this owner.
 Softmax preserves beta and moves the rank-four target channel; ReduceMax preserves keepdims and changes only axis 3 to axis 1.
 Pool